WithPrecedent/snickerdoodle/docs/tutorial.md

 # Tutorial

-Follow these steps to ensure there are no problems with the created repository.
+Follow these steps to ensure there are no problems with your created repository.
 You can try to mirror these steps using your IDE, but I cannot guarantee you will not run into problems later.

 ## Create Remote Repository

-Go to your GitHub repositories and click "+".
+Go to your GitHub Repositories page and click "+".
 Name the new repository that you are creating the same as the "repo_name" you will use in answering the questionnaire.
-In the repository, change Settings/Actions/General/Workflow Permissions to "Read and Write Permissions."
-This is necessary for the repository documentation to be properly deployed.

 ## Create Local Repository